-Good news: Iran now offers a missile umbrella to fellow Muslim nations
+Good news: Iran now offers a missile umbrella to fellow Muslim nations; UPDATE

 Of course this was going to happen (h/t: “Reza Khalili”).
 The whole point of having theater missiles, for Iran, is being able to engage in deterrence.
 What Iran will protect under the missile umbrella is not peace, harmony, and light, but the nation-torturing activities of the paramilitary Qods Force and Iranian-backed terrorists like Hezbollah and Hamas.